RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/installation.md

 # 🔧 Installation

 > ℹ️ This tutorial only shows how to install CryptoVerif and its requirements on **Ubuntu**.
-> It is also possible to run CryptoVerif under other Linux distributions and Windows.
+> It is also possible to run CryptoVerif under other Linux distributions, MacOS, and Windows.
-> For information, take a look at the _README_ file in the downloaded CryptoVerif folder.
+> For more information, take a look at the _README_ file in the downloaded CryptoVerif folder.

 **DIY Links:**
 <a href="https://ocaml.org/docs/up-and-running" target="_blank">OCaml</a>,